 Type: Hispanola - Trinatario

 Certs: Certified Organic and Direct Trade

-Once again this is a fruit bomb. he aroma is bursting with cherry and a sweetness that is on the verge of cloying.
-It makes me think of Gardenia.
+This year is yet another glorious fruit bomb.
+The aroma is saturated with cherry and raspberry and a sweetness that is on the verge of cloying.
+It makes me think of Magnolia.
 It is mouth wateringly intense.
 It is big and bold but also very well rounded and not sharp at all.

 The flavor of cherry comes charging out of the gate with the cherry liquor Kirsch right on its heels.
-Overall it is a moderate malic acid acidity, or maybe it is simply that the fruit is so high that is seems lower than it is.
+Overall it is a low acidity, or maybe it is simply that the fruit is so high that is seems lower than it is.
 The cherry is tart cherry.
-Once all that starts to fade away there are touches of peach.
+Once all that starts to fade away there are touches of apricots and peach.

 Oh, the chocolate.
 Sorry, I was distracted by the fruit.
-Yep, chocolate there and larger than last year.
+Yep, chocolate there.
 Pretty typical of Hispanola, but missing that very dry tannic note and dustiness I often see.
 This is clean and has a great clarity of flavor.
 The mouth feel is unsurprisingly full.

 This is a cocoa bean you can feel really good about.